(119951) 2002 KX14: Size and shape

-is a highly flattened object with an equatorial diameter of 482.0 ± 14.4 km and a projected polar diameter of 314.2 ± 10.4 km.
+Observations of stellar occultations show that is a highly flattened object with an equatorial diameter of 482.0 ± 14.4 km and a projected (maximum) polar diameter of 314.2 ± 10.4 km.
 It is one of the largest known cold classical KBOs.
-The size and shape of was directly measured via observations of stellar occultations, which occur whenever the object passes in front of a background star and briefly blocks out its light.
-A 2025 study led by Juan Luis Rizos analyzed observations of five different occultations from May 2020 to July 2023 and found that the object's shape remained the same in all dates, indicating the object's shape does not vary significantly as it rotates. 's consistent shape alongside low brightness variations over time suggest that the object may be shaped like an oblate spheroid, whose equatorial axes are roughly equal to each other.
+The projected shape of appeared constant in five different occultation observations from 2020 to 2023, which suggests it is shaped like an oblate spheroid.
 If is a Maclaurin spheroid (a self-gravitating fluid body in hydrostatic equilibrium) and has an average TNO rotation period of 7 hours, then it would have a density of 0.9 g/cm3.
 However, this prediction for 's density cannot be confirmed as the object's rotation period is unknown and its true shape has not been confirmed.

 Rotation

 The rotation period of is unknown.
 Astronomers have attempted to photometrically measure 's rotation period by monitoring changes in its brightness over time (light curves), but were unable to find any significant brightness variations exceeding 0.05 magnitudes.
 If is spheroidal, its low brightness variations may be caused by surface albedo features rotating in and out of view.
 The photometric measurement of 's rotation is further complicated by the object's location in the sky overlapping with the Milky Way's dense star fields, where background stars can obscure the object.